Oligo12/cyber-projects/incident-response/legacy-sentinel-lab-attack-chain.md

 - **Severity:** Critical
 - **Status:** Contained (lab simulation)

-This incident was simulated in a controlled lab environment to demonstrate enterprise-style detection, investigation, and response workflows using Microsoft Sentinel.
+This incident was simulated in a controlled lab environment to demonstrate detection, investigation, and response workflows using Microsoft Sentinel.

 ---